laxuanlinh/awscertifieddev/revisionnote.md

   - `Lambda Authorizer` and `Cognito User Pools`
   - `Endpoints policies for interface VPC endpoints`: attach resource-based policies to interface VPC endpoints to improve security of private APIs

+### KMS Encryption using Lambda
+  - To encrypt data larger than 4KB, Lambda needs to use `Envelop Encryption` and store the encrypted data as a file because the max size of env variable in Lambda is 4KB (probably to use KMS' Encrypt API)

+### VPC FLow Logs can be created for both VPC and subnets, which ever it's created for is monitored by the flow log

 ### What is dynamodb::updateItem?
+  - Update an existing item or create a new item if it doesn't exist

 ### What is signing API request?
+  - When sending requests to AWS, we need to sign the request using access key
+  - If we're using `CLI` or `SDK`, they will sign for us automatically
+  - Don't need to sign anonymous requests to `S3 endpoints`
+  - We need to manually sign `HTTP requests` when the programming language does not have `SDK` support

 ### Lambda image max size?
+  - 10GB
+  - Containers running on `Lambda` must implement `Lambda` API
+  - The images must be created in ECR by the same AWS account as `Lambda`'s account
+  - Can test locally using `Lambda Runtime Interface Emulator`